 “From the acoustic devices, which record bat activity throughout the summer, we can break down the data and see when in the season the bats are active and at what time of night,” says Toby.

 Calls that take place early in the evening imply that a bat maybe roosting nearby.
 This information can then be compared to other data collected throughout the GTA.

 “The monitoring from Happy Valley adds to the bigger picture we have of bats from around the city and southern Ontario,” says Toby.

-The recorders can even tell us something about migratory species, such as the hoary bat, the silver bat and the eastern red bat.
+The recorders can even tell us something about migratory species, such as hoary bat, silver bat and eastern red bat.
 By studying the data collected at Happy Valley and other sites nearby, Toby and his team can start to understand migration patterns for these visiting winged mammals.

 Jenna is grateful for this research partnership.
 Learning more about the species that live in Happy Valley helps her and NCC in their work.

 “This research reaffirms why Happy Valley is such an important place to protect,” she says.

 “These animals are hard to study unless you have the expertise.
 With bats you have to make a concerted effort to learn what species are living in the forest.
 Birds, you might hear them while you are walking, but the bats are a lot more elusive, and just as important.”

 The Toronto Zoo has been working on building their bat monitoring program over the last few years.
 Toby says that partnerships with conservation groups like NCC, Toronto and Region Conservation Authority and Parks Canada are key to their program.
 It is a symbiotic relationship; the conservation organizations have the land and the zoo has the expertise, equipment and manpower to help find the bats.

 Through these partnerships, the Toronto Zoo has been able to provide a more holistic picture of bat populations across the GTA.